-Before proceeding to read about the real estate counter offer, please carefully read the Disclaimer Page Here
+Before proceeding to read about the real estate for sale by owner counter offer form, please carefully read the Disclaimer Page Here

 Before we get into the meat and potatoes of the counter offer, it is important that you have some of the forms on hand.

-The easiest and quickest way, is to download all the for sale by owner forms that you might require online.
+The easiest and quickest way is to download all the real estate for sale by owner forms that you might require online.

-After much research, I have two recommendations for blank contracts.
-You can find all the information at: Legal Contracts & Forms.
+After much research, I have two recommendations for blank contracts depending if you live in the USA or Canada.
+You can find all the information at; Legal Contracts & Forms.

 In many cases as a for sale by owner, you have already come to an agreement in principle and just need to put it in writing.